jaketae/hillhouse/README.md

 ## Quickstart

+This project was developed and tested on an Ubuntu Linux server with NVIDIA RTX 3090 GPUs on CUDA 11.7, using Python 3.8.17.

 1. Clone this repository.

 ```
 $ git clone https://github.com/nicoleytlam/hillhouse.git
 ```

 2. Create a Python virtual environment and install package requirements.
+Depending on the local platform, you may have to adjust package versions (e.g., PyTorch) as appropriate.

 ```
 $ cd hillhouse